 Not everything in this wasteland was devoid of life.
 A small squad was among the scrap piles, consisted of both humans and reploids, all of them heavily armed and armored, though physically and mentally weary.
 They had selected a secure position among carcasses of demolished buildings and vehicles, being virtually invisible from every side except perhaps from above, trying to catch their breath and regain their strength.

-"Oh, yes, the world is so gloomy I just have to sit here alone and bleed myself to death."
+"Oh, yes, the world's so gloomy I just have to sit here alone and bleed myself to death."

-The voice that interrupted his thoughts belonged to another reploid in red, white and black armor sporting long, blond hair, who brazenly intruded upon the first reploid's intended solitude.
+The voice that interrupted his thoughts belonged to another android in red, white and black armor sporting long, blond hair, who brazenly intruded upon the first one's intended solitude.

 "Just look at these corpses.
 How many victims?
 How many lives have been snuffed?
-It doesn't matter if they are humans, reploids or even cyber-elves.
+It does not matter if they are humans, reploids or even cyber-elves.
 When I try to think how many reploids I have terminated with those very hands, even if they were enemies, I..."

 He could not finish his words, wanting to just collapse there and cry.
 His eyes denied him even that release.
-He had already shed too many tears in this last war.
+He had already shed too many tears in this latest war.

-The crimson reploid sighed and sat next to his precious friend and partner.
+The crimson android sighed and sat next to his precious friend and partner.
 His armor was equally, if not more, damaged and dirty, but his mood was lighter.

-"All of us have done things that we are not proud of", he started, a shadow passing before his face but quickly vanishing.
-"But you must not forget the reason we fight for.
-You are Megaman X Light, for crying out loud!
+"All of us have done things that we're not proud of", he started, a shadow passing before his face but quickly vanishing.
+"But you mustn't forget the reason we fight.
+You're Megaman X Light, for crying out loud!
 Earth's greatest champion and savior!
 If we just sat back and did nothing, many more would have died.
 And everybody would become a slave to that maniac, Weil."

-"You can't just blame everything on him, you know.
+"You cannot just blame everything on him, you know.
 We all are..."

 The blue bomber coughed and fresh artificial blood wetted his armored hand.

 "Damn it, X. Let me treat that wound.
-It is obvious your repair systems cannot heal it fast enough."
+It's obvious your repair systems cannot heal it fast enough."

 "It is only a scratch.
 You should mind the others first.
 Lamtha was shot by a heavy pulse cannon and that human, Pierrot, is hurt too."

 Zero frowned.
 "X!
 If this is your way to commit suicide, I won't allow it.
-You were stabbed by a freaking beam blade up to the hilt and your subtanks are empty.
-The fact that you change armors faster than I slash my sword doesn't mean the interior damage you have suffered will just go away!
+You were stabbed by a Lightforsaken beam blade up to the hilt and your subtanks are empty.
+The fact that you change armors faster than I slash my sword doesn't mean the interior damage you've suffered will just go away!
 Stop fooling around and let me see it", he demanded.

 X reluctantly complied.
 He phased out his body armor with a thought, now wearing only a white undershirt.
-The action caused him to cringe with pain.
-As soon as Zero saw the grievous wound, he swore a profane curse and picked up his healing kit.
+The action caused him to cringe in pain.
+As soon as Zero saw the grievous wound, he swore a profane curse and picked up his healing kit with renewed urgency.

-"I can't see how you can even move around after such a nasty stab", he mused, his fingers moving with decades of expertise.
+"Can't see how you're even moving around after such a nasty stab", he mused, his fingers moving with decades of expertise.
 He injected some extra nanomachines inside his friend's body to aid his innate repair systems and speed up the regeneration process, then applied bandages to both the hole just under his chest and the exiting point at his back.
 After the bleeding was suppressed, he started treating the other numerous but less serious wounds.

 The red Maverick hunter stopped for a while, as if to mentally consult himself.
 A moment later he resumed his task while answering.
 "X, listen to what you say.
 The corpses you see around you would have never been born without us.
-We have saved this world many times and we can do it again.
-Sigma is finally destroyed for eternity, or at least the millenium he needs to collect his component particles.
+We've saved this world many times and we can do it again.
+Sigma's finally destroyed for eternity, or at least the millenium he needs to collect his component particles.
 After so many wars we did it.
 Of course peace can be achieved.
-But bear in mind that wanting to maintain peace for infinity is a futile, a fairytale.
+But bear in mind that wanting to maintain peace for infinity is a futile dream, a fairytale.
 We just have to make sure that the peaceful intervals are as long as possible and that means vigilance.
-As for me, I will continue to fight for as long as I can make a difference, for as long as I can see an enemy and for as long as there is somebody I can protect.
-Weil is just one more obstacle that separates us from peace."
+As for me, I'll continue to fight for as long as I can make a difference, for as long as I can see an enemy and for as long as there's somebody I can protect.
+Weil's just one more obstacle that separates us from peace."

 A minute later, Zero had finished his work and X had recalled his cyan armor.
 "There.
-You are almost as good as new.
+You're almost as good as new.
 Cheer up a bit.
-The kiddo is coming.
-You don't want to shatter his mood with that sour face."
+The kiddo's coming.
+You don't want to shatter his mood with that sour face of yours."

 "Axl is not a kid anymore.
 We have been side by side for what?
 Eighty years?
 A century?"

 Zero smirked.
-"Axl will always be a loud brat, X. He will never stop being a kid, however mature he might grow.
+"Axl will always be a loud brat, X. He'll never stop being a kid, however mature he might grow.
 That's the main reason we keep him around."

 "HEY GUYS.
-I know we have been through hell, but don't let it bother you.
-Soon, we will find that wanker, Weil, and I will personally kick his butt to the next galaxy.
-Just you wait, Weil!", shouted said reploid from afar, swinging his fist in the air, his navy-black armor damaged yet still shinny.
+I know we've been through hell, but don't let it bother you.
+Soon, we'll find that wanker, Weil, and I'll personally kick his butt to the next galaxy.
+Just you wait, Weil!" shouted said reploid from afar, swinging his fist in the air, his navy-black armor damaged yet still shinny.

 X sighed, though Axl's presence seemed to lift some of the weight from his shoulders.
 He actually managed to show a smile, though marred by bitterness.
 "I can see what you mean, Zero.
 But I truly believe he feels every bit as depressed as my sorry self does, though he manages to hide it a lot better."

-"He has a point though.
-This war is almost over.
-In a couple of days we will reach Weil's flying fortress.
+"He's got a point though.
+This war's almost over.
+In a couple of days we'll reach Weil's flying fortress.
 His army and his plans lay in pieces because of our struggles.
-The only major problem we will have to face is that monstrosity, Omega."
+The only major problem we'll have to face is that monstrosity, Omega."

 Anger was now evident in Zero's voice.
 "Of course not.
-Not when you are in such a pathetic state, X. Wake up!
+Not when you're in such a pathetic state, X. Wake up!
 Don't let that damn war break you.
 Everyone in our team looks up to you."

 Zero rolled his eyes.
 "You just don't get it, do you?
 Not only our squad, but everyone, be it human or reploid, is ready to follow your lead.
-When this mess is over, I bet everyone will want you, the legendary S class Maverick hunter and fighter of justice, to lead them into prosperity.
-You know much better than I do that there are battles that are not fought with weapons.
+When this mess is over, I bet everyone will want you, the legendary S class Maverick Hunter and fighter of justice, to lead them into prosperity.
+You know much better than I do that there are battles that aren't fought with weapons.
 Either way, don't you dare betray their trust, our trust X. You represent hope.
-If you let us down, I will kill you myself."
+If you let us down, I'll kill you myself."

 Zero rose forcefully and attempted to leave, but a white-gloved hand on his shoulder stopped him.
 He turned and saw X standing up, his eyes closed and downcast.
 But then he raised his head and smiled.
 Zero barely managed to hide his elation, for in those emerald eyes he saw a spark of determination that had not been present for quite a long time.

 "Thank you, Zero.
 I have yet again been such a fool.
-I don't know what I would have done without you...", he confessed sincerely.
+I do not know what I would have done without you...", he confessed sincerely.

 He suddenly staggered and nearly lost his balance as he placed his hand on one hip and grimaced painfully.

 X reached out and supported him and Axl soon joined.
 "Hey, X. Haven't you helped Zero yet?
-I gave him a med kit to heal himself, but it seems he is just too damn stubborn."
+I gave him a med kit to heal himself, but it seems he's just too damn stubborn."